Cars 3: Driven to Win: Reception

-Cars 3: Driven to Win received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Cars 3: Driven to Win received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 IGN España said "Cars 3: Driven to Win is a fun game to play with our children, using a Mario Kart style control, but simplifying it rightly.
 A good number of hours of play to unlock all its contents make the purchase worthwhile if you have children fans of the Pixar film."